Before you leave

 Below is some information to help you before you leave to study with us.
 We will also send you pre-arrival information by email in the weeks before you start.

-The Australian Government Department of Immigration and Border Protection provides comprehensive information about the different categories of student visas and the process to apply for a visa.
+The Australian Government Department of Home Affairs provides comprehensive information about the different categories of student visas and the process to apply for a visa.
 All visa applications are lodged and assessed by them.

 We are approved to participate in the Australian Government Streamlined Visa Processing initiative.
 This helps you by making the visa application process quite simple.
 It reduces paperwork and the time it takes for your visa to be issued.